"A journey of a thousand miles begins with a single step."

 How about this translation instead:

 "The journey of a thousand miles begins beneath one's feet."

 Although the first quote is the popular form of this quotation by Lao-tzu, the Chinese philosopher who lived around 600 BC, the second one is a more correct translation from the original Chinese.
 Rather than emphasizing the first step, Lau Tzu regarded action as something that arises naturally from stillness.
-Another potential phrasing would be: “Even the longest journey must begin where you stand.”
+Another potential phrasing would be: “Even the longest journey begins where you stand.”
 [Quotation notes from Michael Moncur, 2004]

 Post a Comment